 Child Passenger Safety Recommendations

 - Forward-facing car seat: Once a child outgrows the rear-facing car seat, he or she is ready for a forward-facing car seat with a 5-point harness.
 Keep a child in the 5-point harness until he or she reaches the maximum height and weight for the seat, regardless of age.
 The 5-point harness is superior in safety compared to a booster seat.
 The tether should be used on all forward-facing car seats.
-Car seat fit recommendations can be found here.
+View Car Seat Fit Recommendations.

 - Booster seat: Once a child outgrows the forward-facing car seat, he or she is likely ready to use the lap and shoulder belt with a booster seat, still in the back seat.
 Booster seats should never be used with lap-only seat belts.
 Colorado law requires children to ride in a car seat or booster seat until their 8th birthday, but many children will not properly fit in a seat belt alone at this age.
 Keep children in a booster seat until they are at least 4'9".
 The back seat is always the safest location for children to ride.

 - Seat belt: When a child's knees bend comfortably over the edge of the vehicle seat without slouching, and the child is at least 4'9", he or she is likely ready to use a seat belt alone.
 Be sure to wear the seat belt properly: lap belt across the hips and shoulder strap comfortably crossing the shoulder between the neck and arm; never place the shoulder belt behind the arm or back.
 By Colorado law, all occupants in a vehicle must wear a seat belt, and it is a primary offense for anyone under the age of 16 not to use a seat belt or child restraint.

 Car Seat Installation